imshaaz21/Crop-Monitoring-Smart-Agriculture/README.md

  <tr>
   <td>Soil Moisture sensor</td>
    <td><img src="https://user-images.githubusercontent.com/77115237/192483809-f0041020-b8d8-468f-94eb-9dbaad54a8db.png" width="100%" height = "auto"></td>
   <td>The Soil Moisture sensor is used to sense moisture content in the soil.
 It checks the volume of water content or moisture present in the soil.
 The calculations are done in the soil moisture sensor through coefficients.
 It estimates the volume of water content in the soil.
 It detects the water content in the soil and gets and sends the analog signals which is shown digitally.
-It transmits the the signals containing information or data or values of the condition of soil to Arduino to futher process it </td>
+It transmits the the signals containing information or data or values of the condition of soil to Arduino to further process it </td>
  </tr>
  <tr>
   <td>Bluetooth Module HC-05</td>
    <td><img src="https://user-images.githubusercontent.com/77115237/192485152-11f5e92e-71ad-4576-958c-2e9d23efd0fd.png" width="100%" height = "auto"></td>
-  <td>This module used to commicate with android app.
+  <td>This module used to communicate with android app.
 HC 05 works on serial communication. </td>
  </tr>
 </table>
 <br/>